decrypt-hackers/decrypt-vue/README.md

 ![D-Media](https://user-images.githubusercontent.com/41976260/59153976-742dbb80-8aa2-11e9-8e64-9413d9f8f177.png)

-Joined a social media platform where content is not managed by a single entity, but the whole community.
+Join a social media platform where content is not managed by a single entity, but the whole community.
 We implement a peer to peer reviewing system that maintains quality of content, while giving incentives to the users.
 We also aim to keep it as a no-ads social media as long as possible.
 Incentives are tied to our native token, **D-Media Coin**.

 The review process is as such: